jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

 GREEN: make it pass
 ====================

-I add a ``with self.assertRaises`` context and indent the failing line to place it within the context to make the test pass
+I add an ``assertRaises`` context and indent the failing line to place it within the context to make the test pass

 .. code-block:: python